 The restrictions in the Resource Protection district offer a high level of protection for natural resources located along the shoreline.
 However, there are locations adjacent to the shoreland that have important habitats and are not zoned as Resource Protection.
-This limits the effectiveness of the State's shoreland statute to prevent negative environmental consequences, such as algae blooms, run-offs and other pollutants that enter waterways and water bodies.
+This limits the effectiveness of the State's shoreland

 Greater protection could also be provided by revisions to the Town's Subdivision Ordinance.
 These could involve creative lot-layout patterns such as clustering.
 Often, it is possible to make minor changes in the location of lots in a subdivision to minimize the disruption of views from a neighboring property or public roads.
 Also, the initial subdivision application to the Planning Board could include a requirement that any important habitats identified by MDIFW be noted.
-G The Gould Checklist - Are any of the community's critical natural resources threatened by development, overuse, or other activities?
+Checklist - Are any of the community's critical natural resources threatened by development, overuse, or other activities?
+See 7.1